is a website started in 1999 by Josh Abramson and Ricky Van Veen. It features videos, pictures, and articles meant to be humorous to college students

 (the door opens, and...")

-What Could Have Been: Their parody of the GEICO "Googly eyes" commercials.
+- What Could Have Been: In-Universe, their parody of the GEICO "Googly eyes" commercials.
 It starts off with the Googly eyes on a wad of money, but then it goes a few steps further:

 Like, seriously?
 He's only ten! *player selects again to do the attack* Wow.
 OK.
 I mean, I understand that you don't want to people to know you're porking your sister, but still... wow. *Jamie's attack sends Bran flying out the window, triumphant music plays* You defeated Bran Stark!
 Obviously.
 Because, you know, he's ten!